neumino/blog/_posts/2019-07-11-a-vous-dira-je-maman.md

 Valent mieux que la raison.
 ```

-The version that my mother sang to me as a child is slightly different.
-One of
+The version that I remember from my youth is slightly different.
+One of my
-my preschool teacher (Roselyne) taught it to my parents.
-Since I couldn't find
+preschool teacher (Roselyne) taught this version such that we could sing it at
-it on the Internet, I thought it would be interesting to write it down for
+home for Mother's day.
+Since I couldn't find it on the Internet, I thought it
-future generations.
+would be interesting to write it down for future generations.

 ```
 Ah !
 Vous dirai-je maman
-Que je t'aime tendrement
+Ce que je t'aime tendrement
 Les bonbons et les images
 Mais aussi les grand tapages
 Mais c'est encore bien plus doux